JeremiahKaren/35percent.github.io/_posts/2017-09-12-nsp-spot-the-difference.md

 For years our Labour councillors have been blaming the Tories and Tory policy for the housing crisis.
 This is one example of where they could have made a difference by using local policy to force developers to provide a proportion of housing affordable to local people.
 They have failed miserably.

 See our [full submission here](/img/EANComments_FinalNSP.pdf).

+say something here about latest GLA figures showing net loss social rented - knocking down more social rented homes than are being built and provided under policy reqs.

+So much for largest council house building programme in the country - spin, keep spinning.